 Still Unsure about Calorie Needs?

 If you are still unsure on what calorie level to choose, you might want to take the step down approach.
 Many customers start with the 2000-calorie plan and monitor their weight loss.
-If they are happy with their weekly progress, they can continue but if they want to see better results on the scale, the step down to the 1200-calorie plan would be more appropriate.
+If they are happy with their weekly progress, they can continue.
+If they want to see better results on the scale, the step down to the 1200-calorie plan may be appropriate.
 Inversely, there is the step up approach.
 If you see progress happening too fast, or you find yourself not satisfied with only 1200 calories, you can move to the 2000.
 Keep in mind the 1200 and 2000-calorie plans contain the same foods, just different portion sizes.

 Vegetarian Choices for Weight Loss

-If you are a vegetarian and want weight loss, there are a couple options.
-Although the vegetarian option is fixed at 1500-calories, you could choose to eliminate the milk from the plan which drops down the calories to less than 1250-calories per day, or you could add 2 to 3 servings of nuts to the plan, which can add 200-400 calories per day.
+If you are a vegetarian and want weight loss, our 1200 calorie, 2000 calorie, and Choose Your Own Meal plans all have a plant-based vegetarian option.
+Our plant-based vegetarian menu is considered lacto-ovo, meaning they contain eggs and milk and should not be considered "vegan."
+If your calorie needs do not align with our 1200 or 2000 calorie meal plans, there are a couple options.
+You could choose to eliminate the milk from the plan to decrease calories, or you could add 2 to 3 servings of nuts to the plan, which can add 200-400 calories per day.

 Measuring Weight Loss